ArkLabsHQ/fulmine/boltz.md

 # Boltz x Ark

-## Architecture
+Boltz runs an Ark node to manage the ark funds.
+The Boltz API uses the Ark node to fund, claim and list VHTLCs.

 ![alt text](image.png)

-Boltz runs an Ark node to manage the ark funds.
-The Boltz API use the Ark node to fund, claim and list VHTLCs.

 #### Setup boltz mock